ut-ras/robomaster_cv/README.md

 ### Cloning

+**Make sure to do this before anything else.*** Before running anything else, run `git config --global core.autocrlf false`.
+This is important to make sure everything runs correctly.

 Go to the directory that you want to clone the repo in (if on Windows, make sure it has no spaces).
 Then run:

 ```